 What to Pack for Florida Keys Camping

 The Florida Keys are like a cross between the rest of the Sunshine State and its island neighbors deeper in the Carribean.
 That’s part of what makes the Florida Keys so attractive for tourists, outdoor enthusiasts and a handful of travelers who simply never leave.
-It’s also what can make packing for a Florida Keys camping trip tricky if you aren’t used to contending with heat and humidity and sand and mosquitos when you’re prepping for an outdoor adventure.
-A few items you’ll definitely want to include in your pack include:
+Prepare for heat and humidity with:

 - Electrolyte drinks will help you stay hydrated despite the heat, humidity, and salt that are ever-present ingredients to the Florida Keys camping experience.